Public Runtime

 Specs, schemas, and conformance

-The bundle includes open-specs/, evidence-schema/, and conformance/ so the artifact shapes and the replay checks travel with the release.
-The release manifest now points at a machine-readable verifier contract instead of leaving the runtime surface implicit, and the current release line is rebuilt, smoke-checked from a temporary bundle copy, and republished through one scripted private workflow instead of a hand-sequenced local checklist.
+The bundle includes open-specs/, evidence-schema/, conformance/, docs/, and ui/ so the artifact shapes, replay checks, runtime docs, and local workbench travel with the release.
+The release manifest now points at a machine-readable verifier contract, explicit bundled trust registries for policies, identities, connector ingress, and release trust roots, and a concrete release-attestation.json artifact instead of leaving the runtime surface implicit, and the current release line is rebuilt, self-attested, smoke-checked from a temporary bundle copy, and republished through one scripted private workflow instead of a hand-sequenced local checklist.

 Examples